O come on...don't let the title chase you off.

 It is not a form of voluntary bondage of a sort.

 Few teachers of the Bible teach on submission in these days of mega churches.

 In today's lesson you will be given an understanding of how joy is the fruit of submission.

 When you voice your submission, with real faith and intercession, to those whom God has set over you, you actually open the door to walk on with God in a way that you may not realize.

 The moment you become submissive to someone to teach you, you lay a great deal of responsibility upon him for the way that you are led.

-The teachings of Christ concerning the end time speak of the harsh judgment that will rest upon the ones who do not lead the sheep right, of whom there are many.
+The teachings of Christ concerning the end time speak of the harsh judgment that will rest upon the ones who do not lead the sheep right.

 The parables of Jesus that describe this judgment point to outer darkness, weeping, wailing, and gnashing of teeth.